 Odalys Nanin in The Nun and The Countess

-The Nun and The Countess has a limited run from Friday, October 22 through Sunday, November 7 on Fridays and Saturdays at 8 pm. and on Sundays at 5 p.m.
+The Nun and The Countess has a limited run continuing through November 7 on Fridays and Saturdays at 8 p.m. and on Sunday at 5 p.m.

 Tickets for advanced admission are $30 or regular price at the door for $40.
 More ticketing information at www.machatheatre.org.

 Source: LRM Online Exclusive